-424 Successful KEY_EXCHANGE_RSP response message format
+422 Successful KEY_EXCHANGE_RSP response message format

 Offset Field Size in bytes Value 0 SPDMVersion 1 V1.1 = 0x11 1 RequestResponseCode 1 0x64 = KEY_EXCHANGE_RSP 2 Param1 1 HeartbeatPeriod The value of this field shall be zero if Heartbeat is not supported.
 Otherwise, the value shall be in units of seconds.
+Zero is a legal value if Heartbeat is supported, but means that a heartbeat is not desired on this session.
 3 Param2 1 Reserved.
 4 RspSessionID 2 Two-byte Responder contribution to allow construction of a unique four-byte session ID between a Requester-Responder pair.
 The final session ID = Concatenate (ReqSessionID, RspSessionID).
 6 MutAuthRequested 1 Bit 0 - If set, the Responder is requesting to authenticate the Requester (mutual authentication) without using the encapsulated request flow.
 Bit 1 - If set, Responder is requesting mutual authentication with the encapsulated request flow.
 Bit 2 - If set, Responder is requesting mutual authentication with an implicit GET_DIGESTS request.
 The Responder and Requester shall follow the optimized encapsulated request flow.
 Bit [7:3] - Reserved.
 Only one of Bit 0, Bit 1 and Bit 2 shall be set.
 For details on the encapsulated request flow or the optimized encapsulated request flow, see the GET_ENCAPSULATED_REQUEST request and ENCAPSULATED_REQUEST response messages clause.